MAY 19th, 2022

 Example of contingent due diligence

-• The buyer conducting site visits and property inspections.
-Closing price and whether the deal will close depend on the outcome of this assessment, called contingent due diligence.
+• The buyer conducting site visits and property inspections checks whether the deal will close depending on the outcome of this assessment is called contingent due diligence.

-However, the final details of the deal and decision on moving forward are contingent on the buyer’s findings from investigation.
+However, the final details of the decision making on moving forward are contingent on the buyer’s findings from investigation.
 This means that a company or individual may withdraw if they are not satisfied with their findings.

 What is Due Diligence in Business?

-The due diligence definition in business circumstances refer to organizations practicing prudence by carefully assessing associated costs and risks prior to completing transactions.
+The due diligence in business circumstances refers to organizations practicing prudence by carefully assessing associated costs and risks prior to completing transactions.

 Example of due diligence in business